n0d3xsigil/THM/Rooms/DiamondModel.md

 **Analytical Value**
 - Reveals **technical dependencies** between adversary actions.
 - Supports detection and mitigation by identifying **common patterns** in tools and infrastructure use.

+## 📘Practice Analysis

+### ❓ Question

+> Ensure you have deployed the static site attached to this task.
+To complete the static site, you will need to click on each triangular section of the diamond until you have completed all eight areas of the diamond
+>
+> **Complete all eight areas of the diamond**.
+What is the flag that is displayed to you?

+#### 🧪 Process

+You'll have to review the room to perform practical.
+It is basic Q&A.

+#### ✅ Answer

+- `THM{DIAMOND_MODEL_ATTACK_CHAIN}` ✅